 CCPE (Community Capacity for Prevention and Education) is a federally funded grant based out of Monroe County, Indiana.
 Our objective is to provide education and prevention for HIV and substance abuse to residents ages 13-24.
 We offer free HIV testing as well as evidence based practices (Say It Straight and CTR) to communities and organizations within our county.

 As part of this SAMHSA grant, our objective is to provide 1,400 people ages 13-24 with their HIV status within the next 5 years.

 Say It Straight: 4.5-8 hour workshop that teaches youth and young adults positive communication skills, boundaries, and how to say no under pressure.

-RESPECT + HIV Rapid Test: 30-45 minutes by oral swab – no blood work required! – paired with one-on-one brief counseling to offer support and discuss risk factors associated with HIV.
+Counseling, Testing, Referral to Treatment (CTR) + HIV Rapid Test: 30-45 minutes by oral swab – no blood work required! – paired with one-on-one brief counseling to offer support and discuss risk factors associated with HIV.

 Matthew Clay, Program Manager

 Education: MS in Educational Psychology, Florida State University; BS in Psychology, The University of Georgia

 Fun fact: Avid college football fan, Go Dawgs!